Downsview Park station: Services

 TTC Line 1 operates every 5 minutes or better all day, every day.

 The GO Transit Barrie Line operates approximately every 15–30 minutes during the morning peak period, every 30 minutes during the afternoon peak period, and every 60 minutes outside of peak periods including on weekends and holidays.

-Subway station
+Subway platform

 Name

 Originally slated to be called Sheppard West, the station was referred to by that name throughout its construction.
 However, in 2010, approval was granted for the station to be named Downsview Park, contingent upon successful negotiations between the Toronto Transit Commission, the City of Toronto, and Downsview Park regarding property acquisition.
 As part of this agreement, the existing Downsview station was renamed Sheppard West.
 Other names considered for this station were GO/Sheppard, Chesswood, Bakersfield, and Carl Hall.